 - Make sure you roast the nuts on medium-low flame so that it does not get burnt.

 - To make it crunchier, I have coarsely powdered the nuts.
-If you do not want it crunchy you can make it into powder but make sure not to grind it too much that the nuts will start to release its oil.
+If you do not want it crunchy, you can make it into powder but make sure not to grind it too much so that the nuts will start to release their oil.

-- Once you add sugar syrup, make sure you stir continuously to prevent it from burning or sticking to the bottom.
+- Once you add sugar syrup, stir continuously to prevent it from burning or sticking to the bottom.

-- To avoid any mess, I would suggest using a non-stick pan to prepare this recipe.
+- I suggest using a nonstick pan to prepare this recipe to avoid any mess.

 - Add a pinch of salt if you are using unsalted nuts.